The hands-on lab is part of these learning paths

 Ready for the real environment experience?

-During this introductory lab you will learn how to create and delete a SQS queue, send queue messages, and retrieve and delete them.
+During this introductory Lab, you will learn how to create an SQS queue, send queue messages and retrieve and delete them.

 January 10th, 2019 - Added a validation Lab Step to check the work you perform in the Lab

 Matt has worked for multiple Fortune 500 companies as a DevOps Engineer and Solutions Architect.
 He is an AWS Certified Solution Architect - Associate, AWS Certified SysOps Administrator - Associate and an AWS Certified Developer - Associate.
 He enjoys reading and learning new technologies.